-The German Data Protection Authorities (DSK) are being flooded with complaints – approximately 200.000 – regarding websites’ use of Google Analytics in Germany.
-The use is allegedly in violation with the General Data Protection Regulation (GDPR), privacy activist Christian Bennefeld of datenschutz-zwecklos.de reports.
+The German Data Protection Authorities (DSK) is being flooded with complaints – approximately 200.000 – regarding websites’ use of Google Analytics in Germany.
+The use is allegedly in violation of the General Data Protection Regulation (GDPR), privacy activist Christian Bennefeld of datenschutz-zwecklos.de reports.

-The complaints concern whether it is possible for website owners to deploy Google Analytics’ services – and thereby their tracking cookies – without obtaining the consent of the end user.
+The complaints concern whether website owners can deploy Google Analytics’ services – and thereby their tracking cookies – without obtaining the end-user’s consent.

 The struggle for Google Analytics

 Being the most popular web analytics tool worldwide, Google Analytics collects – for its users – vast amounts of data on the origin and behavior of website visitors to create comprehensive user profiles for marketing purposes.

 Best-practice when using Google Analytics has been IP anonymization and the possibility of opt-outs.
 The legal basis for tracking user behavior has to be the legitimate interest of the website owner.

 However, the DSK has long pushed for the legal basis to be consent, i.e., that website owners obtain valid – and prior – consent from their visitors for using Google Analytics’ tracking cookies.

 With the recent verdict by the European Court of Justices against the German lottery website Planet49, website owners may be forced to change behavior.